'Transparent' Star Jeffrey Tambor Quits The Amazon Show Amidst Investigation

-Today, Jeffrey Tambor has quit the Amazon show Transparent over the sexual harassment scandal.
-Tambor played the lead on the show Transparent as Maura Pfefferman, a transgender woman.
+Jeffrey Tambor has quit the Amazon show Transparent over the sexual harassment scandal.
+Tambor played the lead on Transparent as Maura Pfefferman, a transgender woman.
 But Tambor isn’t exactly apologizing, and rather he is blaming a “politicized atmosphere” for the accusations that he says have made the successful show different than what he signed up for four years ago.
 Jeffrey Tambor was already being written out of the new season after reports that he sexually harassed two transgender women on the set of Transparent.

-The first complaint about Jeffrey Tambor was made by his assistant, Van Barnes, and Tambor denied that calling Barnes a disgruntled employee of Transparent.
+The first complaint about Jeffrey Tambor was made by his assistant, Van Barnes, and Tambor denied that, calling Barnes a disgruntled employee.
 But then Trace Lysette posted her experience with Tambor on Twitter.
 Lysette says that Jeffrey Tambor came at her forcefully, and she had a witness.
+Read Trace Lysette’s full statement here

 “He [Tambor] came in close, put his bare feet on top of mine so I could not move, leaned his body against me, and began quick, discreet thrust back and forth against my body.
 I felt his pen** on my hip through his thin pajamas.”